The current Media Rating Council (MRC) accreditation certifies that:

 - The processes supporting these technologies are accurate.
 This applies to Google’s measurement technology which is used across all device types: desktop, mobile, and tablet, in both browser and mobile apps environments.

 You'll find a summary below of the Video measurement process employed by YouTube Reserve.

 What is included in the audit process?

-Only the “YouTube Reserve Video Viewability Report” is submitted for MRC Video Metrics accreditation.
+Only the “YouTube Reserve Video Viewability Report” is accredited for MRC Video Metrics.
 The definitions of these metrics are presented in the Glossary section of the Video Viewability report.